NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 #### Why `ActionType` cannot be an `Enum`?

-Because you cannot add `case`s outside of `Enum` , otherwise, if you do `extend SomeEnum { case X }` you would get this compiler error: `enum 'case' is not allowed outside of an enum`.
+Because `case`s cannot be added outside of `Enum` , otherwise, if you do `extend SomeEnum { case X }` you would get this compiler error: `enum 'case' is not allowed outside of an enum`.

 #### Things to Note about Reducer Type